mramshaw/Alexa-Stuff/README.md

 to anyone who has ever been required to read one of his very lengthy works!

-(This is not a knock on Dickens: I have actually read Bleak House - and I wasn't required to, so I guess I was reading for pleasure.
+(This is not a knock on Dickens: I have actually read Bleak House - and I wasn't required to do so, so I guess I was reading for pleasure.
 My point is that actually requiring anyone to read ___anything___ is probably a good way to make sure they don't enjoy the experience.
 A better route to go is to ___ban___ the book; our library had a week of ___banned books___ once - and I was very surprised to find that I had aleady read at least half of them.
 `Of Mice and Men`, `The Adventures of Tom Sawyer`, `Adventures of Huckleberry Finn` or